-If you’d like to receive new articles in your inbox, please join my mailing list at the bottom of this page.
+If you’d like to receive my free articles for freelance writers right in your inbox, please join my mailing list over on the right.
 I’ll also send you info on exclusive free classes, changes to the Freelance Writing Success Coaching program, special offers, and new books and other products just for writers like you.

 Each article is readable here on this website, and also available as a downloadable PDF and a podcast.